Eliminate Down: Plot

-Mankind has begun its space pioneering era as the 30th century is about to begin.
-However, an alien race known as the Amuleto appears out of a space distortion and travels toward the Earth.
+Mankind has begun its space pioneering era as the 30th century is about to begin, but an alien race known as the Amuleto appears out of a space distortion and travels toward the Earth.
 Its intentions prove hostile as human investigations are destroyed and the Amuleto space fleet grows.
 Mankind's best chance against the invaders is the Steel Pyron, a space fighter designed for multiple combat situations and warp drive jumping.

 Development and release

 Reception

 Eliminate Down received mixed reception from critics.